CharlelieLrt/modulus/CODING_STANDARDS/MODELS_IMPLEMENTATION.md

   not in the `Parameters` or `Forward` or `Outputs` sections, for readability and clarity.

-- Inline code should be formatted double backticks, such as ```my_variable```.
+- Inline code should be formatted double backticks, such as ``my_variable``.
   Single backticks are not allowed as they don't render properly in our Sphinx documentation.

 - All parameters should be documented with their type and default values on a single line.

-- When possible docstring should use links to other docstrings, such as :class:`~physicsnemo.models.some_model.SomeModel`, or :func:`~physicsnemo.utils.common_function`, or :meth:`~physicsnemo.models.some_model.SomeModel.some_method`.
+- When possible, docstrings should use links to other docstrings, such as :class:`~physicsnemo.models.some_model.SomeModel`, or :func:`~physicsnemo.utils.common_function`, or :meth:`~physicsnemo.models.some_model.SomeModel.some_method`.